FAQ

 How do I apply to DJ?

-We strongly suggest following signing up for Bass Coast Newsletter and following our socials below for the announcement:
+We highly recommend signing up for the Bass Coast Newsletter and following our socials for the latest announcements:

 FB: @BassCoastFestival